agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

  --limit-ledger-size
 ```

 I won’t go through the flags and options, but you can study them by running `solana-validator --help`.
 I will say this, though: prepending `solana-validator` with `exec` is necessary to make log rotation work properly.
 More about that later.
+Also, to store the minimum amount of ledger you have to set `--limit-ledger-size 50000000`.
 Press **Ctrl+S** to save the file and **Ctrl+X** to exit Nano.

 We need to make the script executable, or else it won’t launch:
 ```bash